top of page

 This is not the first time we have seen or heard examples like this.
 How many organizations tout values around equity but their communications with community members are patronizing, condescending, or blaming?
 It’s critical that we examine all aspects of our organizations and reflect where we have room to do better in developing anti-racist practices.

-Changing the Processes Themselves
+Changing the processes themselves

-Sometimes, we can make information as clear, understandable, and inclusive as possible, but the processes themselves still get in the way.
-Reflecting on a holiday giving process, one community member said: “They required all this paperwork for toy donations for families….a lot of families couldn’t participate because they couldn’t produce that info.”
+Reflecting on a holiday giving process, one community member said: “They required all this paperwork for toy donations for families…a lot of families couldn’t participate because they couldn’t produce that info.”

-In Summary
+In summary

 This month, Juneteenth became a federal holiday, and Pride month celebrations returned all over the country after subdued celebrations during the pandemic last year.

 While awareness-raising, acknowledgement of harm, and celebration are extremely valuable, it’s critical that mission-driven work continue to be grounded in real systemic change as well.
-We must not just be limited to posting about these events on social media in June but also invest the same dedication to these values year round.
+We must not just be limited to posting about these events on social media in June but also invest the same dedication to these values year-round.

-30 views
+31 views

 bottom of page